 - Enhanced international collaboration and coordination in the field of AWE.
 Following the integration work in IEA, IRENA, and other international networks, to leverage the work being done in the Task on AWE.

 - National case studies on the 5 focus areas (work packages, WPs).
-Collaborative journal articles summarising and further analysing the work in national case studies.
+Collaborative journal articles summarise and further analyze the work in national case studies.

 - Updated library of Task publications and list of relevant studies and other publications